 It is the Group's practice to obtain collateral in stock lending and derivative transactions, usually in the form of cash or marketable securities.
 Where cash collateral is available to the Group for investment purposes, it is recognised as a 'financial asset' and the collateral repayable is recognised as 'obligations for repayment of collateral received' in the statement of consolidated financial position.
-The 'obligations for repayment of collateral received' are measured at amortised cost, which in the case of cash is equivalent to the fair value of the consideration received.
+The 'obligations for repayment of collateral received' in the case of cash is equivalent to the fair value of the consideration received.